Sonukr/react-gitbook/lectures/02-further-react-info/08-Functional-Component-Exercise.md

 );
 ```

-You can view that [here](../../exercise-solutions/functional-component-exercise)

-Check it - does it still work?
 What else in your projects can you change?

-Check the solution on the next page, here: [Functional Components Solution](./08-Functional-Component-Solution.md)
+Check for more information on the next page!